manishshanker/mac-mouse-fix-ms/Readme.md

 8. At the left side under Targets, select "Mac Mouse Fix Helper".
 9. Change the Team to your own account.
 10. Change the Bundle Identifier to `com.<your_name>.mac-mouse-fix.helper`.
-11. On the menubar at the top, select **Find > Find and Replace in Project...** and replace every entry of "nuebling" with the name you used for the identifier.
+11. On the menubar at the top, select **Find > Find and Replace in Project...** and replace every entry of "mshank" with the name you used for the identifier.
 12. On the menubar at the top, select **Product > Archive** and wait for Xcode to build the app.
 13. Click on **Distribute App > Custom > Copy App** and select where you want the compiled **.app** file to be saved.